kamshory/OTP-Pi/README.md

 ## Blocking List

-Bloking list adalah daftar nomor telepon yang diblokir.
-Nomor yang diblokir tidak akan menerima SMS dari modem manapun.
-Daftar ini dapat ditambah dan diputihkanmelalui REST API, abbitMQ, Mosquitto dan WebSocket.
-Daftar ini juga dapat secara manual ditambah, diputihkan, atau dihapus melalui web admin.
+Blocking list is a list of blocked phone numbers.
+Blocked numbers will not receive SMS from any modem.
+This list can be added and whitened via the REST API, abbitMQ, Mosquitto and WebSocket.
+This list can also be manually added, whitened, or deleted via the web admin.

 ## Multiple Email Account

-OTP-Pi mendukung multiple email account.
-Email account adalah konfigurasi yang berisi alamat SMTP Server, port SMTP server, username, password, dan konfigurasi lainnya.
+OTP-Pi supports multiple email accounts.
+Email account is a configuration that contains SMTP Server address, SMTP server port, username, password, and other configurations.

-SMTP Server digunakan untuk mengirimkan OTP ke alamat email dan dapat digunakan untuk melakukan reset password.
+SMTP Server is used to send OTP to email addresses and can be used to reset passwords.

-Penggunaan banyak akun email lebih direkomendasikan karena jumlah email yang dikirim oleh setiap akun email akan berkurang.
-Sebagai contoh: sebuah SMTP server membatasi 500 email perhari.
-Dengan menggunakan 20 akun email, OTP-Pi dapat mengirim hingga 10.000 email perhari.
+The use of multiple email accounts is recommended because the number of emails sent by each email account will decrease.
+For example: an SMTP server limits 500 emails per day.
+Using 20 email accounts, OTP-Pi can send up to 10,000 emails per day.

-Untuk menggunakan SMTP Gmail, gunakan konfigurasi berikut:
+To use Gmail SMTP, use the following configuration:

 **Use Port 587**